teaching-on-testbeds/cloud-chi/index.md

 virtualenv -p python3 myenv
 ```

-We install prerequisite Python packages in this virual environment
+We install prerequisite Python packages in this virtual environment

 ```bash
 # run on node1